shoumodip/bs/docs/tutorial.md

 io.println("Hello, world!") fr
 ```

-Save this to a file named <code>hello.bs</code> and run it as follows.
+Save this to a file named `hello.bs` and run it as follows.

 ```console
 $ bs hello.bs